Daraa: Islamic era

-According to Ibn Hisham and al-Waqidi, 9th-century biographers of the Islamic prophet Muhammad, the Jewish Banu Nadir and Banu Qaynuqa tribes immigrated to Adhri'at following their expulsion from Medina.
-However, Historian Moshe Sharon dismisses that assertion citing the absence of their claims in any Jewish sources and earlier Muslim reports.
-Situated between the major Jewish centres of Palestine and Babylonia, Adhri'at nonetheless had a large Jewish population by the early 7th century and served as a place of Jewish learning.
-Its residents lit an annual bonfire on Rosh Hashannah in a signal to Babylonia's Jewish communities that the religious new year began.
+According to ibn Hisham and al-Waqidi, 9th-century biographers of the Islamic prophet Muhammad, the Jewish tribes of Arabia of the Banu Nadir and Banu Qaynuqa migrated to Adhri'at, as it was known during the early Islamic conquests, following their expulsion from Medina.
+However, historian Moshe Sharon says this does not appear in Jewish or earlier Muslim sources.
+Situated between the major Jewish centres of Syria Palaestina and Lower Mesopotamia, Adhri'at had a large Jewish population in the early 7th century and served as a place of Jewish learning.
+Its residents lit an annual bonfire before Rosh Hashanah to alert the Jewish communities of Mesopotamia to the start of the New Year.

-Early Muslim historian Ahmad al-Baladuri lists Adhri'at as one of the towns that surrendered to the Muslim army following the Battle of Tabuk in 630, while Muhammad was alive.
-Consequently, the inhabitants paid jizya tax.
-However, Baladhuri's account was believed to have been a mistake.
-Instead, contemporary sources maintain that Adhri'at was conquered by the Rashidun army during the caliphate of Abu Bakr in 634.
-Adhri'at's residents reportedly celebrated the arrival of the second caliph Umar ibn al-Khattab when he visited the city, "dancing with swords and sweet basil."
-Throughout Rashidun and Umayyad rule, the city served as the capital of the al-Bathaniyya subdistrict, part of the larger Jund Dimashq ("military district of Damascus.")
+Early Muslim historian al-Baladhuri lists Adhri'at as one of the towns conquered by the Muslim army following the Battle of Mu'tah in 629 and forced to pay the jizya.
+However, contemporary sources maintain that Adhri'at was conquered by the Rashidun army during the caliphate of Abu Bakr in 634.
+Adhri'at's residents reportedly celebrated the arrival of the second caliph, Umar, when he visited the city, "dancing with swords and sweet basil."
+Throughout Rashidun and Umayyad caliphates, the city served as the capital of the al-Bathaniyya subdistrict, part of the larger Jund Dimashq ("military district of Damascus").

 In 906, the population was massacred in a raid by the rebellious Qarmatians.
-The late 10th-century Arab geographer al-Muqaddasi noted that during the Abbasid period, Adhri'at was a major administrative center on the edge of the desert.
+The late 10th-century geographer al-Muqaddasi noted that during the Abbasid Caliphate, Adhri'at was a major administrative center on the edge of the desert.
 He claimed the city was part of the Jund al-Urdunn district and that its territory was "full of villages" and included the region of Jerash to the south of the Yarmouk River.

-Throughout the Middle Ages, it served as a strategic station on the hajj caravan route between Damascus and Medina and as the gate to central Syria.
-The Crusaders briefly conquered Adhri'at, then known as Adratum, during the reign of Baldwin II of Jerusalem in 1118.
+Throughout the early Islamic period, it served as a strategic station on the Hajj caravan route between Damascus and Medina and as the gate to central Syria.
+The Crusaders temporarily conquered Adhri'at, then known as Adratum, during the reign of Baldwin II of Jerusalem in 1118.